 National Children's Museum Opens in Washington, DC

 After 18 years—and then another 18 months due to the COVID-19 pandemic—Washington, DC has finally gotten a children’s museum!
 The National Children’s Museum reopened to the public on September 2, 2021 after being open for only 18 days at the start of the pandemic.
-Now operating with COVID measures in place, the National Children's Museum combines the feel of a science center and a children’s museum to create an interactive, fun place for kids ages 0-12 to explore.
+The National Children's Museum combines the feel of a science center and a children’s museum to create an interactive, fun place for kids ages 0-12 to explore.

 I recently got the opportunity to investigate the National Children's Museum with my 3-year-old son on a sneak-peek tour.
 For a kid who has only gotten to experience museums through Blippi videos due to the pandemic, a museum visit was long overdue, and he had a fantastic time.